 Our friends at Sacred Land Film Project created a 4-part film series called “Standing on Sacred Ground“.
 In Episode 1 “Pilgrims and Tourists”, the struggle to protect sacred lands focuses on the Ukok Plateau and the development projects that continue to threaten this sacred part of Altai.
 “Pilgrims and Tourists” aired throughout the country on PBS and the World Channel in 2015.
 You can visit the film’s website for more information or to find a way to watch.

 Protecting the Ukok Plateau has always been a priority for The Altai Project.
-We continue to pay attention to potential threats and work together with our Altaian partners and U.S. based Altai Alliance members to support conservation initiatives in this sacred place.
+We monitor potential threats and work together with our Altaian partners and US-based Altai Alliance members to support conservation initiatives in this sacred place.
 Believe it or not, aside from the climate crisis, the biggest threat facing the plateau is tourism.

 Widespread permafrost tundra is extremely fragile.
 The passage of even a single vehicle off-road damages delicate soils, permafrost, and plant life and can require years or even decades to recover.
 Distant from settlements, waste management is very limited, and the “Leave No Trace” concept has not yet taken a firm hold in Russia.